 Everyone that comes to trek in Nepal comes for mountains.
 Why not?
-The country has eight out of ten highest peaks in the world and limitless other satellite peaks that form beautiful massifs and ranges.
+The country has eight out of the ten highest peaks in the world and limitless other satellite peaks that form beautiful massifs and ranges.
 The views are simply outstanding.
 Now add glaciers, icy lakes, high passes, and crystal-clear rivers to the scenery.
 The beauty of the mountains and the hills draw tens of thousands of tourists every year.
-But there’s something that many trekkers only realize after they commence the trek.
+There is something that many trekkers only realize after they commence the rich trekking trails.
 And that thing is the incredible cultural beauty one gets to witness and experience.
 Here are Four best culturally rich trekking trails in Nepal.

 Anyone who knows even the littlest bit about this country would know that the people here take their heritage and culture pretty seriously.
 That is why, during your trek, you will get to visit some of the most iconic temples and monasteries of Nepal and witness very ancient and earliest traditions of Hinduism, Buddhist, and even Bon religion.
 Here, we have prepared a list of four best culturally rich trekking trails in Nepal.